You can simulate a fuzzy inference system (FIS) in Simulink® using either the Fuzzy Logic Controller or Fuzzy Logic

 rate.
 The output of the fuzzy system is the rate at which the control valve is opening or closing,

-To implement a fuzzy inference system, specify the FIS name parameter of the Fuzzy Logic Controller block as the name of a FIS structure in the MATLAB® workspace.
-In this example, the block uses the FIS structure
+To implement a fuzzy inference system, specify the FIS name parameter of the Fuzzy Logic Controller block as the name of a FIS object in the MATLAB® workspace.
+In this example, the block uses the

 For more information on this system, see Water Level Control in a Tank.

 As a first attempt to control the water level, set the following rules in the FIS.
 These rules adjust the valve based on only the water level error.

 If the water level is okay, then do not adjust the valve.